Chamfer: Architecture

 Chamfers are commonly used in architecture, both for functional and aesthetic reasons.
 For example, the base of the Taj Mahal is a cube with chamfered corners, thereby creating an octagonal architectural footprint.
 Its great gate is formed of chamfered base stones and chamfered corbels for a balcony or equivalent cornice towards the roof.

 Urban planning

 Many city blocks in Barcelona, Valencia and various other cities in Spain, as well as Taichung, and street corners (curbs) in Ponce, Puerto Rico, are chamfered.
 The chamfering was designed as an embellishment and a modernization of urban space in Barcelona's mid-19th century Eixample or Expansion District, where the buildings follow the chamfering of the sidewalks and streets.
 This pioneering design opens up broader perspectives, provides pleasant pedestrian areas and allows for greater visibility while turning.
-It might also be considered to allow for turning to be somewhat more comfortable as, supposedly, drivers would not need to slow down as much when making a turn as they would have to if the corner were a square 90 degrees, though in Barcelona, most chamfered corners are used as parking spaces or loading-unloading zones, leaving the traffic to run as in normal 90-degree street corners.
+It might also be considered to allow for turning to be somewhat more comfortable as, supposedly, drivers would not need to slow down as much when making a turn as they would have to if the corner were a square 90 degrees, although, in Barcelona, most chamfered corners are used as parking spaces or loading–unloading zones, leaving the traffic to run as in normal 90-degree street corners.